thomas-thivillon/academic-page/content/publication/FISE/fise.md

 ---
 title: 'Saving lives with cooking gas?
-Unintended effects of targeted LPG subsidies in Peru [Best abstract in "Climate/Pollution/Environmental & Health" - 12th Annual Conference of the American Association of Health Economists (ASHEcon 2023)]'
+Unintended effects of targeted LPG subsidies in Peru

+[_Best abstract in "Climate/Pollution/Environmental & Health" - 12th Annual Conference of the American Association of Health Economists (ASHEcon 2023)._]'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here